microsoft/vscode-docs/docs/copilot/copilot-chat.md

 ## Slash commands

-Chat participants can also contribute what we call slash commands, which are shortcuts to specific functionality provided by the chat participant.
+Chat participants can contribute *slash commands*, which are shortcuts to specific, commonly-used functionality provided by the chat participant.
 One of the tasks when answering questions is to determine the intent, understanding what you want to do.

 For example, we can infer that "Create a new workspace with Node.js Express Pug TypeScript" means that you want a new project, but "@workspace /new Node.js Express Pug TypeScript" is explicit, concise, and saves you time typing.